 Isabella died on 23rd December 1392 and is buried at King’s Langley.
 In her will, she made Richard II her heir and asked that he provide a pension for her youngest son and Richard II’s godson, Richard.
 Richard was given an allowance of £500 by the king, but this was only paid sporadically following Richard II’s deposition by Henry IV.

 Richard was not even mentioned in the wills of his father and brother and G.L.
 Harriss, of the Oxford Dictionary of National Biography, has speculated this could be proof that Richard was not the son of the Duke of York.

 Edmund married again, to his cousin Joan Holland, niece of his first wife’s lover, John Holland.
-In another bizarre family twist, it was Joan’s brother, Edmund Holland, 4th Earl of Kent, who had an affair with Constance of York – the daughter of Edmund and Isabella.
+In another bizarre family twist, it was Joan’s brother, Edmund Holland, 4th Earl of Kent, who had an affair – and an illegitimate daughter – with Constance of York, the daughter of Edmund and Isabella.

 Sources: Ian Mortimer, Edward III The Perfect King; englishmonarchs.co.uk; womenshistory.about.com; History Today Companion to British History; WM Ormrod, The Reign of Edward III; Conisbrough Castle, South Yorkshire.

 Photos from Wikipedia, except Conisbrough Castle which is © Sharon Bennett Connolly.